Why QDL matters

 Top Potential Benefits of the Quantized Dimensional Ledger

-QDL is built as a prediction-filter architecture: a 3L + 2F ledger with a conserved Quantized Dimensional Cell (QDC) that constrains field content, EFT structure, gravitational sectors, constants, and precision measurement.
-The benefits below summarize what becomes possible if this dimensional-closure framework is confirmed through peer review and experiment.
+QDL is built as a dimensional-closure and model-admissibility framework: a 3L + 2F ledger with a conserved Quantized Dimensional Cell (QDC) that constrains admissible terms, couplings, operators, and measurement relations prior to phenomenological fitting.
+The benefits below summarize what becomes possible if this framework is confirmed through peer review and experiment.

 Seven potential benefits